Senior Living PPC

 - Remarketing audiences for bid adjustment (not exclusion or targeting)

-254 Gallery ZIP code targets and 63 Reserve ZIP code targets were added on November 21, 2025.
-The Gallery ZIPs were removed on November 26 (5 days).
-Simultaneously, 71 negative housing site exclusions were added — the combination is consistent with a Google HEC policy flag delivered through the Ads UI.
-The Reserve ZIPs were not removed until January 13, 2026 — 53 days of potential policy exposure.
+Over 300 ZIP code targets were added across two client accounts simultaneously.
+One account's ZIPs were removed within 5 days alongside 70+ negative housing site exclusions — the combination is consistent with a Google HEC policy flag delivered through the Ads UI.
+The second account's ZIPs remained active for over 50 days of potential policy exposure.

 Rule: Never use ZIP code targeting in any senior living campaign.
 Set geo targets to city or radius from day one.

-A Google-hosted lead form asset was added to all three Reserve Lone Tree search campaigns at launch on December 17, 2025.
-Google's system classified the lead form as a housing-adjacent lead capture mechanism subject to HEC restrictions, triggering restricted delivery.
-The asset was not removed until January 20, 2026 — 33 days of blocked or restricted ad delivery at launch of a new community.
+A Google-hosted lead form asset was added to search campaigns at a new community's launch.
+Google's system classified the lead form as a housing-adjacent lead capture mechanism subject to HEC restrictions, triggering restricted delivery for 33 days before the asset was identified and removed.

 Rule: Never use Google-hosted lead form assets on senior living campaigns.
 Use website-based GA4 form submission conversions instead.

-+900% bid adjustments were added to the 65+ age segment and Top 10% household income segment across all four Display Lone Tree ad groups, combined with -90% adjustments on under-35 and lower income brackets.
-The adjustments were removed the following morning across 4 sessions in 17 minutes — consistent with an automated HEC policy flag.
++900% bid adjustments were added to the 65+ age segment and Top 10% household income segment across Display ad groups, combined with -90% adjustments on under-35 and lower income brackets.
+The adjustments were removed the following morning within minutes — consistent with an automated HEC policy flag.
 Under Google HEC policy, age and income bid adjustments on housing-classified campaigns are explicitly prohibited.
 Even a one-day exposure can trigger a policy strike on the account.

 Rule: Do not use age or income bid adjustments on any senior living campaign.